rheslip/XFM2_Editor_Librarian/README.md

 The editor was created using CTRLR https://ctrlr.org/

+Video demonstration of the XFM2 and the patch editor: https://www.youtube.com/watch?v=Ny7eByV2aGQ

 Many thanks to the authors of the DX7 and TG33 CTRLR panels - I learned a lot from their work and used quite a bit of their graphics and code.
 I could not have achieved this without their efforts to guide me.
 I was still a helluva lot of work!